textpattern/textpattern.github.io/administration/index.md

 The default admin-side landing location changes once you initially set your language preferences.
 You'll find yourself landing on the [**Write**](https://docs.textpattern.io/administration/write-panel) panel from that point on, which is the default panel under the **Content** region.

-You can change the default landing panel to whichever one you want using the "Default administration panel" preference under the **Admin** area of the [**Preferences**](https://docs.textpattern.io/administration/preferences-panel) panel.
+You can change the default landing panel to whichever one you want using the "Default panel" preference under the **Admin** area of the [**Preferences**](https://docs.textpattern.io/administration/preferences-panel) panel.